 The infrastructure of the nervous system is highly complicated.
 The left hemisphere, for example, is responsible for activating the muscles of the right side of your body.
-Where your muscles are activated by a specific center of control in your brains, the fine-tuning and coordination of these movements by another part of the brain.
+Whereas your muscles are activated by a specific center of control in your brain, the fine-tuning and coordination of these movements is controlled by another part of the brain.
 You can clearly see how important it is for the overall coordination of your body for all of these areas of the brain to be perfectly synchronized.

 The left and the right hemispheres are also associated with different functions and traits.
 The right side of the brain is the more emotional side and is very good at picking up non-verbal communication.
 It also senses and feels the whole body, its position in space, and it registers information from the environment through the special senses.
 Where the right brain creates a bigger picture, the left brain focuses on the details.
 The left brain controls the small muscles and the fine motor skills.
-It turns the differing sounds of letters and syllables into language and overall the left is the linear and logical brain.
+It turns the different sounds of letters and syllables into language and it is overally the linear and logical brain.

-In another blog post we will go into more depth into the interplay between the both sides of the brain, but for now it is good to realize that when one side of the brain is underactive or overactive this will directly affect a multitude of these functions related to the imbalanced hemisphere.
+In another blog post we will go more deeply into the interplay between both sides of the brain, but for now it is good to realize that when one side of the brain is underactive or overactive, this will directly affect a multitude of these functions related to the imbalanced hemisphere.

-We are born with about 100 billion brain cells, and yet this is only about 25 percent of the weight of what a full grown adult brain will weigh.
+We are born with about 100 billion brain cells, and yet this is only about 25 percent of the weight of what a full-grown adult brain will weigh.
 Just like any other organ in the body, the brain cells, called neurons, will grow but more importantly, they will make countless connections with other neurons so they can communicate with each other.
 During the early years of brain development, from the womb to young adulthood, the two different sides of the brain don’t grow in the same pace.
 From the womb and right after birth, the right side of the brain starts to grow first.
 This is the typical “observation phase” where the infant explores its environment and learns how to use their body.
-Around age three, the focus switches to the left side of the brain.
-Now, the toddler gets into the infamous “why” phase.
-They will develop language skills and start to investigate the details of the world around them.
-The focus in the stages of brain development to come after that will continue to swing left and right in a perfect rhythm and timing, building new neurons and pathways and strengthening others as the brain regulates and fine-tunes each new behaviour.
+Around the age of three, the focus switches to the left side of the brain.
+Now, the toddler gets into the famous “why” phase.
+They now develop language skills and start to investigate the details of the world around them.
+The focus in the stages of brain development that follow continues to swing left and right in a perfect rhythm and timing, building new neurons and pathways and strengthening others as the brain regulates and finely tunes each new behaviour.

 How can we monitor this process?

-Many mums are aware of the developmental milestones that paediatricians check to monitor the growth and development of their new born baby.
-These are simple measures like the child’s weight or height, the presence and absence of what is called “primitive reflexes,” and the typical milestones like picking up the head, crawling, and walking.
+Many moms are aware of the developmental milestones that paediatricians check to monitor the growth and development of their new-born baby.
+These are simple measurements like the child’s weight or height, the presence and absence of what is called “primitive reflexes,” and the typical milestones like picking up the head, crawling and walking.
 But what do these milestones mean for the developing brain and nervous system of your child?

-In the greater process of brain development, one new skills leads to another new skill and there is a planned sequence to it with an expected timeline.
-All new skills are built on the skills the child has acquired already, therefore no skills should be skipped.
-When milestones are skipped, this means that neurologically some connection were not yet made.
-If a child is not exposed to the proper stimulation at the right time, neurons that were supposed to create new connections and thus setting a new milestones miss their moment.
+In the greater process of brain development, one new skill leads to another new skill and there is a planned sequence to it within an expected timeline.
+All new skills are built on the skills the child has already acquired, therefore no skills should be skipped.
+When milestones are skipped, this means that some connection was not yet made neurologically.
+If a child is not exposed to the proper stimulation at the right time, neurons that were supposed to create new connections and thus set a new milestones miss their moment.
 When this happens too often or during critical times in the development of the brain, it may disrupt the brain’s natural growth pattern leading to a slowdown in a key growth area.
-This causes the side of the brain that missed the connections to slow down whilst the opposite side stays on track.
+This causes the side of the brain, having missed the connections, to slow down whilst the opposite side stays on track.

 The brain cannot perform at optimal speed if it is not synchronized

-We at the Chiropractic Institute see children with spinal issues, neurological problem, or merely for the sake of a regular check.
-Call us to find out how we may help you and your child(ren).
+We at the Chiropractic Institute see children with spinal issues, neurological problems, or merely for the sake of a regular check.
+Call us to find out how we may help you and your child/children.